Seera-bhargavi/Data-Analysis/README.md

 In this, data is cleaning and outlier detection.
 Exploring trend over year for each year
 Number of selling books in each genre each year.
 For this countplot is used to visualize.

+# Top 10 Indian Food Analysis
+Dataset is collected from kaggle website.
+Here I have done data cleaning, analysis and some visuals using charts.